TJsohn/finnish_vocabulary/README.md

 ### Result

--   Achieved to make both apps working but the Finnish Vocabulary API key was limited, so ended up failing to fetch more words while fixing.
+-   Achieved to make both apps working and especially fetching Finnish Vocabulary data and making it a flashcard app: It had limitations to fetch data in a free plan, so I had to sign up with another email to film how it works.